alexhokl/notes/kubernetes.md

 - jaeger has a nicer search UI than Cloud Trace on GCP
 - virtual service (an Istio concept) can beapplied over an existing Kubernetes to perform actions like automatic API retries

+## GKE

+### Security posture

+- it requires enabling of Container Security API
+- it includes sustained scanning and assessment of workloads and container images

 ## kind